kurapica/IGAS/Loop/README.md

 	-- Error : [Number] must be a number, got string. print( System.Number( '123' ))

-All structs can used to validate values. ( Normally, you won't need to write the 'validation' code yourselves.)
+All structs can used to validate values. ( Normally, you only need to declare where and what type is needed.)

 When the value is a table, and we may expect the table contains fields with expected type values, and the **System.Table** can only be used to check whether the value is a table.